esizikova/introCV-spring2021/README.md

 * **Excercise 4** on neural networks.
 Due on May 2.
 * **Final project:** list of suggested papers is available [here](https://docs.google.com/document/d/15wjCUedE69u1c5ijW3S407oxISkLNlnHvB8ztOSvUUg/edit?usp=sharing).
 Send an email to Elena to validate a project.

-### Syllabus
-  * Introduction
-  * Camera geometry and calibration
-  * Filtering and feature detection
-  * Radiometry and color
-  * Texture and image segmentation
-  * Stereopsis
-  * Structure from motion and 3D models from images
-  * Object recognition - historical perspective
-  * CNNs for object classification and detection
-  * 3D CNNs Application, Medical Imaging
-  * Weakly-supervised and unsupervised approaches to image and video interpretation

-### References:
-	•	D.A.
-Forsyth and J. Ponce, “Computer Vision: A Modern Approach”, second edition, Pearson, 2011.
-	•	R. Szeliski, “Computer Vision: Algorithms and Applications”.
-(PDF)
-	•	R. Hartley and A. Zisserman, “Multiple View Geometry in Computer Vision”, Cambridge University Press, 2004.

 ## Course Schedule:
   | Date | Lecture | Slide Link (will be posted after lecture) |